rippywow/RippyUI/README.md

 4) Your castbar is default.
 You need to type /ecb and go to the profiles tab, select "rippy" and then press load.

+### FAQ
+Hello mistrke RIPY hOW D DO IMOVE THE FUCKING FRAMES?
+Leatrix - frames - manage frames - click the cogwheel

 ### Addon List
 (Alot of these are modified by me, if you use a version that wasn't fixed by me it might not have the same functionality)